-Earlier this year, the CNCF Kubernetes Security Special Interest Group (SIG) and Policy Working Group (WG) issued a new white paper on Kubernetes Policy Management to help educate the community on best practices for managing Kubernetes configurations and runtimes using policies.
+Earlier this year, the CNCF Kubernetes Security Special Interest Group (SIG) and Policy Working Group (WG) issued a new, free report that can be downloaded by clicking the link here: white paper on Kubernetes Policy Management – which helps to help educate the community on best practices for managing Kubernetes configurations and runtimes using policies.
 The paper has provided a clear understanding of why Kubernetes policy management is becoming necessary for the security and automation of Kubernetes clusters and workloads.

 As discussed in our previous blog post, DevSecOps teams can use the paper as a guide to enhance their Kubernetes Policy management.
 Although the paper was very comprehensive in terms of describing the policy management framework concepts, it did not provide us with the implementation guidelines, in terms of the tools to use.
 In this article, we will discuss how the policy architecture components can be applied in DevOps environments while mapping them to Nirmata products.